TetraWeb/docker/README.md

 These tools provide:

-1. Ability to deploy a [Gitlab runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner) on separate VM or on already running server inside a Docker container.
+1. [Gitlab runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner) deployment script for Ubuntu on VM or metal server.
 It is not recommended to install runner right on the production system.
-Better do it inside the Docker container

 2. Set of Docker images for PHP 5.2 - 7.0 based on official Docker PHP images (Few limitations for PHP 5.2)